miraland-labs/miraland/docs/src/inflation/terminology.md

 ### Effective Inflation Rate [%]

-The inflation rate actually observed on the Solana network after accounting for other factors that might decrease the _Total Current Supply_.
+The inflation rate actually observed on the Miraland network after accounting for other factors that might decrease the _Total Current Supply_.
 Note that it is not possible for tokens to be created outside of what is described by the _Inflation Schedule_.

 - While the _Inflation Schedule_ determines how the protocol issues MLN, this neglects the concurrent elimination of tokens in the ecosystem due to various factors.
 The primary token burning mechanism is the burning of a portion of each transaction fee. $50\%$ of each transaction fee is burned, with the remaining fee retained by the validator that processes the transaction.
 - Additional factors such as loss of private keys and slashing events should also be considered in a holistic analysis of the _Effective Inflation Rate_.
 For example, it’s estimated that $10-20\%$ of all BTC have been lost and are unrecoverable and that networks may experience similar yearly losses at the rate of $1-2\%$.